Legalize LA: Campaign

 Legalize LA was billed as an education and media advertising campaign.
 According to Dov Charney, Legalize LA was an open alternative to private lobbying.
 Charney also stated that the cause is part of the core of the company.
 Choosing to advertise social causes not directly related to the fashion company's product has drawn comparisons to campaigns done by advertisers like United Colors of Benetton and Nike.

 American Apparel released a line of T-shirts featuring the words "Legalize LA" that were sold in its retail locations.
 The company donates the proceeds of the shirts to Los Angeles-based immigration rights groups.
 Legalize LA participated in the May Day protests in 2008.
 American Apparel employees were given the day off work to participate.

-The company also maintains a Legalize LA portion of their website that features news articles relating to immigration reform, the brand and information on the history of the issue.
+The company also maintained a Legalize LA portion of their website that featured news articles relating to immigration reform, the brand and information on the history of the issue.